lintense/jYATLon/README.md

 yatl.merge(root, writer); // The same as Velocity!
 ```
 ### Tutorial
-- YATL is intended to be the simplest templating language possible.
-This is why it does this one thing, hopefully well!
+- YATL is intended to be the simplest templating language possible, period.
 - As a general rule, [values](#value), [commands](#command) and [comments](#comment) begin and end on the same line.
 - Also, be aware that spaces are not allowed inside [value expressions](#value), [commands](#command) and [paths](#path).